The logic of biological evolution rests on tautologies.

 To take it to an extreme, we like to think we have a Soul with a Will, with the uniquely human characteristics of drivenness, attention, spatial awareness, integrated action control.
 Don't you believe you have those qualities?
 Aren't they at the heart of what you are?
 Do you think that makes you special, makes us special?
 I say the same thing goes all the way down, just follow the logic.

-For example, it seems that the driven-personality quality of people, as we are, is a quality equally driven and necessary in the least watery wiggler.
-If an organism isn't driven, doesn't coalign all its available and useful resources, you might say, with all its might, in circumstances that threaten it, to drive toward whatever motivations can be ascribed to it (cognitively) for its (necessary) survival, then obviously it may fail to survive.
+For example, it seems that the driven-personality quality of people, as we arguably are, is a quality equally driven and necessary in the least watery wiggler.
+If an organism isn't driven, doesn't coalign all its available and useful resources, you might say, with all its might, in circumstances that threaten it, to drive toward whatever motivations can be ascribed to it (in my sense, "cognitively") for its (necessary) survival, then obviously it may, considering it as its species as a whole, rather more frequently fail to survive.
 The tautologies apply, and bye-bye.
 Even a slight probabilistic slip between mechanism and the survival it relates to will lead over a million generations to obliteration.
 0.9991,000,000 is an excellent approximation of zero.

 Consider attention itself, consisting in the continual reassessing of priorities and of situational awareness tending to inform those priorities.
 Attention would seem to be a highly valued early evolutionary achievement.
 For otherwise rapidly changing conditions would be fatal, and yes the Tautologies of Evolution apply.